bytecodealliance/wasmtime/cranelift/docs/metaref.rst

 domain specific language embedded in Python.
 This document describes the Python modules that form the embedded DSL.

-The meta language descriptions are Python modules under the :file:`meta` top-level directory.
-The descriptions are processed in two steps:
+The meta language descriptions are Python modules under the :file:`lib/cretonne/meta` directory.
+The descriptions are processed in two
+steps:

 1. The Python modules are imported.
 This has the effect of building static data structures in global variables in the modules.
 These static data structures